Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Weigh costs and fees against convenience to best compare money transfer providers that send to Belarus.
 Consider:

 - Exchange rates.
-The USD–BYR relationship fluctuates, so using a service that allows you to lock in exchange prices may help you save money down the line if the Belarusian ruble rises against the US dollar.
+The USD–BYN relationship fluctuates, so using a service that allows you to lock in exchange prices may help you save money down the line if the Belarusian ruble rises against the US dollar.

 - Transfer fees.
 Transferring money overseas nearly always requires fees, but they might be hidden in the exchange rate.
-When sending large amounts, it may be cheaper to pay a flat fee to secure a stronger USD–BYR exchange rate.
+When sending large amounts, it may be cheaper to pay a flat fee to secure a stronger USD–BYN exchange rate.

 - Transfer limits.
 How much you can send varies by company, and different amounts can attract higher or lower fees.
 Shop around for the best deal on the amount of Belarusian rubles you're sending to Belarus.